golang/go/doc/next/9-todo.md

 <!-- Needs to be documented, but not currently tracked via a release-blocking issue.

-accepted proposal https://go.dev/issue/66821 (from https://go.dev/cl/602495, https://go.dev/cl/602497, https://go.dev/cl/608175, https://go.dev/cl/608435, https://go.dev/cl/621979, https://go.dev/cl/622115) - crashing the process on error reading randomness (which should not have a path to happen) might need to be mentioned; commented at https://go.dev/issues/66821#issuecomment-2502069725 for next steps; Ian sent out CL 632036 accepted proposal https://go.dev/issue/66984 (from CL 626615, https://go.dev/cl/627059) - relaxation of wasm function import signature type constraints might be something to mention in Go 1.24 release notes; commented at https://go.dev/issue/66984#issuecomment-2502079735 for next steps; Cherry plans to document this along with other Wasm changes
+accepted proposal https://go.dev/issue/66821 (from https://go.dev/cl/602495, https://go.dev/cl/602497, https://go.dev/cl/608175, https://go.dev/cl/608435, https://go.dev/cl/621979, https://go.dev/cl/622115) - crashing the process on error reading randomness (which should not have a path to happen) might need to be mentioned; commented at https://go.dev/issues/66821#issuecomment-2502069725 for next steps; Ian sent out CL 632036
 -->

 <!-- Maybe worth including or maybe fine not to include in Go 1.24 release notes.
 Someone more familiar with the change makes the call.